yegor256/iccq.github.io/pages/src.md

   * How existing static analysis methods and tools can be improved?

+  * How the process of coding via IDE can be optimized to increase the quality of code?

-  * Ca new programming techniques decrease the number of bugs humans make in code?
+  * Can new programming techniques decrease the number of bugs humans make in code?

   * Can some coding practices be formally proved to be harmful?